laiagc892/Image-gallery/README.md

 # gallery-XL
 Back End project developed in the bootcamp with a classmate.
-It shows an image gallery where you can upload picture's url and edit them.
+It shows an image gallery where you can upload picture's url and edit or delete them.
 They are also sorted by date.

 ## To visualize:
 * 1- Check if node-modules are installed.